voberle/olympiaad/2023-24_eelvoor/segane/README.md

 - Optimized it by adding a cache to prevent recursing into stuff we already did.
 That fixed the performance issue and got it working for part 2.
 - Initial version for N > 1.
 Passes for tests 0 to 7.
 - Working version for N > 1.
 Passes all tests.
 Unfortunately some (8, 9) are a bit too slow (6 secs).
 - Simplified the cache, input doesn't need to be part of it.
+Down to 4.5 secs.
-Down to 4,5 secs.
+- No need to clone the cache key before inserting.
+Down to 2.8 secs.